 While many Brits think of Cornwall as the tip of the Southwest peninsula, it's actually a sizeable county, measuring about 80 miles from the border with Devon to the point at Land's End.
 At 1375sq mi, it's 9 times the size of one of our other destinations: the Isle of Wight!

 The county is bordered by beautiful coastline, with the Southwest Coast Path, perfect for walking holidays.
 Inland lie many smaller attractions, well worth the trip, including the world-famous Eden Project and the many tin mines that used to be a hub of industrial activity.

 For a truly memorable experience, it's worth spending some time at Retallack Resort, or even visiting for the day.
 The incredible array of watersports, including Cornwall's only standing wave FlowRider make for a truly exciting day out.
 Then there's the luxury lodges and waterside apartments which are perfect for a relaxing holiday.
 Why not indulge yourself with a treatment at the ESYA Spa after your energetic activities?

-For those who prefer more of a rustic, pared-back experience, the beautiful fields and country views at Newperran Holiday Park are not to be missed.
-You can stay on a camping pitch with a tent, caravan or campervan, or upgrade to the stunning holiday caravans.
+Or have all the thrill of a city break with all the chill of a country escape from your stay at Newquay Bay Resort You can stay on a camping pitch with a tent, or upgrade to the stunning holiday caravans.

 Can I take my pet to Cornwall?